rahmed31/LibraryDatabase/README.md

 # Example Program

 A few example queries have been written in src/Main.java and can be executed in accordance to the database architecture.
+The queries written in SQL are located under queries > ExampleQueries.sql.
 Feel free to construct and execute your own queries using the logic provided within the ER and Relational diagrams.